Rio’s US$6.7B Arcadium bid is its largest since 2007

 Lithium for electric vehicle (EV) batteries has crashed over the past two years as Chinese oversupply gathered pace and formerly strong EV consumer demand eased.
 Lithium carbonate was US$10,800 a tonne on Wednesday, down from US$22,950 a tonne a year ago, according to the Wall St. Journal.
 Numerous lithium developers and miners have suspended projects.

-That presented Rio with an opportunity to buy, CEO Jakob Stausholm said in an emailed statement.
+That presented Rio with an opportunity to buy, CEO Jakob Stausholm said in an emailed statement to Bloomberg.
 It places Arcadium’s lithium beside Rio’s aluminum and copper output to supply the global energy transition away from fossil fuels, Stausholm said.

 BMO’s Pearce queried the deal’s short-term economics during depressed markets for the battery metal.